Looking for work in Belgium

 Language skills always make a difference, but specifically in Belgium it is a big advantage to highlight any language skills on your CV!

-Do you need any help with finding a job in Belgium?
-Do you need to brush up on your language skills?
-Would additional training provide you with better opportunities?
+Do you need any help finding a job in Belgium?
+Do your language skills need bruching up?
+Would additional training ennhance your job opportunities?
 In that case, make sure you consult the EURES portal to find a local EURES adviser or visit the websites of the different regional public employement agencies.